-- 5. In the Segments tabsheet, click on the Add section button in the top toolbar. - 6.
-In the Selection explorer window for the newly created element set the Segment type to Arc, the Relative start angle to 90°, the Radius to 2.5 m and the Segment angle to 180°.
+- 5. In the Segments tabsheet, click on the Add section button in the side toolbar. - 6.
+In the Segment explorer for the newly created element set the Segment type to Arc, the Relative start angle to 90°, the Radius to 2.5 m and the Segment angle to 180°.
 The geometry will appear automatically in the Preview area.